Skip to contents

 Creating Multiple Connectors with connectors()

-# Create a collection of connectors
+# Create a collection of connectors for different data stages

 my_connectors <- connectors(

-raw = connector_fs(path = "raw"),
+staging = connector_fs(path = "staging"),

-processed = connector_fs(path = "processed")
+analysis = connector_fs(path = "analysis")

 )